heyitsforest/PlayNautsOnline/Archive/README.md

 # How can I help?
 If you have available storage, run the script and download as many versions as possible.

+# Thanks to
+Ronimo Games - for making Awesomenauts
+The Nauts Community - for being you
+Mircip - for getting the manifest lists